 Tooth Polishing – Archer Dental’s team will also give your teeth a smooth and shiny finish using a tooth polisher with a spinning head and slightly abrasive paste.
 After your teeth are completely tartar-free, the hygienist brushes them with this high-powered electric brush.
 The polishing eliminates any residue that may have been previously missed and will make your teeth feel smoother.
 A sleeker surface also means that plaque will not collect as readily in the days and weeks that follow.
 Tooth polishing is a very old dental treatment.
 It was mentioned in both Greek and Roman writings.
 Pierre Fauchard, the Father of Modern Dentistry re-introduced the procedure for removal of dental stains with the use of finely ground coral, egg shells, or salt as the abrasive.
 Nowadays the paste is more scientifically advanced, but the idea remains the same.

-X-Rays – Dental X-rays are pictures of your teeth made with low levels of radiation harnessed to capture black & white images of the interior of your mouth, your teeth and gums.
-Dentists at Archer Dental will use the photos to evaluate your oral health.
-The radiography helps identify problems like cavities, tooth decay, and impacted teeth.
+X-Rays – Dental X-rays are pictures of your mouth made with low levels of radiation harnessed to capture images that show the bottoms of teeth and to see what lies below your gums.
+Dentists at Archer Dental will use these photos to evaluate your oral health.
+The radiography helps identify problems caused by otherwise unseen cavities, tooth decay, and impacted teeth.
 Not everyone needs X-rays however, and adults without any apparent dental issues do not need regular dental X-rays.

 Tooth Sensitivity – Tooth sensitivity is a very common concern by patients at the dental office.
 Symptoms often arise after drinking hot or cold drinks or eating certain foods and sweets.
 Sensitivity can be treated with fluoride.
 Your hygienist will often suggest using a toothpaste specifically for sensitive teeth.
 Patients with low-tolerance for pain can ask dental hygienists to administer a local anesthetic.
 For excessive tartar buildup or advanced cases of periodontal disease, a more thorough cleaning than usual is sometimes needed and this can sometimes cause pain and bleeding, so a local anesthetic could be administered in these cases.